Odd Jobs I’ve Considered to Subsidize My Freelance Career

 It came over the transom like a piece of manna:

-Has anyone ever hired a professional to help them get organized/clean out their apartment?
+Dear list, Has anyone ever hired a professional to help them get organized/clean out their apartment?
 Like a “clutter buster?”
 Please send your recommendations.
 Thank you!

 My college’s list-serv of alumni in New York is overactive (I probably spend 45 minutes per day deleting messages), but it’s worth it for gems like these.
 I am possibly the most organized person on the planet on the non-OCD side of things.
 I promptly replied: